Royal Grammar School, Guildford: House system

 There are six houses at the RGS, named after various benefactors of the school:

-Each pupil is assigned to one of the six houses upon joining the school, and a pupil's house can be indicated to others by optional colour-related clothing.
+Each pupil is assigned to one of the six houses upon joining the school, and a pupil's house can be indicated to others by optional house-coloured ties.
 Any subsequent direct family members are put in the same house as their relative.
-There are inter-house competitions throughout the year (including rugby, hockey, reading, and chess) and then at the end of the year the points awarded in each event throughout the year are added up, and the house with most points is awarded the Cock House Cup, which is the traditional name given in British public schools for the in-school competition cup.
+There are inter-house competitions throughout the year (including rugby, hockey, reading, and chess) and then at the end of the year the points awarded in each event throughout the year are added up, and the house with most points is awarded the Hardy Cup.

+The Hardy Cup used to be called the Cock House Cup, the traditional name given in British public schools for the in-school competition cup, but it was renamed by 16 June 2022.
+The Senior Housemaster (Karim Tayar) believed the concept of having a 'cock of the school' was contradictory to RGS's ethos of respect, teamwork, and fun.
+The name 'Hardy' comes from the donors of the original trophy used, Bertrand and Stanley Hardy.

-The school's official livery colour is green, picked as a house-neutral colour.
+The school's official livery colours are green and red, picked as a house-neutral colour.

 School uniform

 The school's uniform up to the end of Fifth Form is a white shirt, grey trousers and a blazer.
-A grey or dark blue, v-neck pullover with or without sleeves may also be worn.
+A grey v-neck pullover may also be worn.
 For the lower and upper sixth, navy blue or grey suits are instead worn, and upper sixth formers are permitted to wear pastel shaded shirts.
-A woollen scarf in the school colours: green, red and white; the sixth form scarf has longitudinal stripes.
 All years are required to wear one of the approved school ties.
-Various ties are awarded for sporting, artistic or social achievements, along with half and full colours awarded for services to the school and house colours awarded for services to the house; Senior Prefect ties are awarded to those with the position.
+Various ties are awarded for sporting, artistic or social achievements, along with half and full colours awarded for services to the school and house colours awarded for services to the house.
+Senior Prefect ties are awarded to those with the position.
 Recently there have also been commemorative ties celebrating 450 years since the granting of the Royal Charter, and 500 years since the founding of the school.